doko972/ProductManagementCRUD/README.md

 #Create a new user with phpmyadmin
 #Create a new database "laravel"
-#import sql file "laravel.sql" present in this project
+#import sql file "laravel.sql" present into this project

 #install sass, run :